“I think it’s part of my personality. I love to travel. I love different cultures and philosophical perspectives on things.”

 - Do not mind visiting crowded places.

 - On vacation, buy reminders of where they have been, like caps and t-shirts.

-- Book escorted tours or a cruise, particularly if they are visiting someplace new.
+- Book escorted tours or a cruise, particularly if they visit new places.

-- Will consider visiting off-the-beaten-path and exotic destinations if they can do so in comfort.
+- Will consider visiting off-the-beaten-path and exotic destinations in comfort if they can.